 - View challenging problems as tasks to be mastered”

-Around my high school years, my self-efficacy was almost non-existent.
-I basically gave up on all my interests because I felt that if I wasn’t the best at something, I shouldn’t do it at all.
-Now, as an adult, I’ve learned to give myself permission to dive into new hobbies without judging my starting point.
-Learning to accept myself and try new things has given me a sense of purpose and empowered me to feel like the strong, capable woman I am.
+In the past, I basically gave up on my interests because I felt that if I wasn’t the best at something, I shouldn’t do it at all.
+Now, I’ve learned to give myself permission to dive into new hobbies without judging my starting point.

 Having a Creative Outlet